 I know I was really young!
-My Dad has always been into music and always had musician friends around the house playing and writing music, it was something I was very used to!
+My Dad has always been into music and always had musician friends around the house playing and writing music.
+It was something I was very used to!

 What did that lead to?

-Thankfully, as I got older and found it was something I actually had a lot of fun doing I knew I wanted to go to lessons and get better at singing.
+Thankfully, as I got older and found it was something I actually had a lot of fun doing.
+I knew I wanted to go to lessons and get better at singing.

 So many!
-One of my favourites was getting a chance to help at the summer camp a few years ago for the younger age group, it was so much fun and really rewarding!
+One of my favorites was getting a chance to help at the summer camp a few years ago for the younger age group.
+It was so much fun and really rewarding!

-Looking back at all the years in Voiceworks and now college I am so proud that I gained back some of my confidence and I am so much more comfortable performing now.
+Looking back at all the years in Voiceworks and now college I am so proud that I gained back some of my confidence.
+I am so much more comfortable performing now.

-I would love to front an upbeat 90’s girl rnb/pop band and potentially record an album!
+I would love to front an upbeat 90’s girl RnB/Pop band and potentially record an album!

-What advice would you give someone that wants to follow your career path?
-Be open minded and explore lots of styles of music, you don’t have to be set on one style for your whole career!
+Be open-minded.
+Explore lots of styles of music, you don’t have to be set on one style for your whole career!
 It’s very beneficial to get used to working with people and in group projects as there can be a lot of that!

 What famous musicians do you admire?
-Taylor Swift, Amy Winehouse and Lizzo!

 Comparing yourself to the success of others only ends up hindering your own work and knocks your confidence!
 It’s so so important to know that everyone works at different paces and will find success or reach their goals at different stages!
 Keep focusing on your work and goals and it will pay off.

 The buzz on stage when the band and singers are all gelling together and everyone is so into it.
-There are no nerves at that point it’s just so much fun, and you know the crowd are feeding off that too!
+There are no nerves at that point it’s just so much fun, and you know the crowd is feeding off that too!

 Where can we find you?
-(Insta Facebook) My Insta is gracey.gram